inrupt/solid-client-vc-js/e2e/node/README.md

-# End-to-end tests for template-ts in Node
+# End-to-end tests for solid-client-vc in Node

 ## Running the tests